THE GREAT AMERICAN ROAD TRIP HITS THE WEST COAST

 The film was critically acclaimed when it was released in 1989.
 Michelle Pfeiffer was nominated for an Oscar for Best Actress in a Leading Role and it was also nominated for Best Cinematography, Best Film Editing and Best Music, Original Score.

 We like to think of our city as award-winning, but along with the rest of the country, we’ve certainly struggled these last few years.
 Like The Fabulous Baker Boys, we’re hoping to make a comeback real soon…

 Beth Whitman is founder and editor of Wanderlust and Lipstick, a web site for women travelers.
 Beth is an expert on travel in India and SE Asia, and has published The Essential Guide for Women Traveling Solo, For Women Traveling to India and is the publisher of Traveling with Kids).
 She leads tours to several exotic destinations, and is one of the founders of Passports With Purpose.

 Thank you Beth, for sharing your home town and state with the Traveler’s Library Great American Road Trip.
 Readers should know that Beth sent this post to me as–recently returned from attending the Nobel prize ceremonies–she winged off to yet another destination.
 Aren’t we lucky to have her contribution at A Traveler’s Library?

 Stumped for a comment?
 How about suggestions for books to read about Oregon, California, Alaska and Hawaii?
-Or tell us what Cambria Suites hotel you want to stay in.
 Or tell us about your own favorite west coast destination.